 Physical activity is easier to sustain when you build small walking blocks from your current baseline instead of starting with an intimidating target.

-This article is educational and is not diagnosis or treatment advice for Starting a Walking Plan: Build the First Sustainable Week.
-If symptoms become severe or are accompanied by sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, or any immediate safety concern, contact local emergency services or a medical professional.
+This article is educational and does not diagnose, treat, or set dosage for Starting a Walking Plan: Build the First Sustainable Week.
+Sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, severe bleeding, or any immediate safety concern should be handled through local emergency services or qualified medical professionals.

 Starting a Walking Plan: Build the First Sustainable Week core health flow